haohuynh/2D-Feature-Matching/README.md

 The source code is self-explanatory.

-Simply using the OpenCV libs with a majorty of default parameters.
+Simply using the OpenCV libs with a majority of default parameters.

 ## Task MP.5